gvwilson/thirdbit/src/fiction/iffy/index.md

 A pair of tweaked raccoons gabbled at her from atop a rack of insulating moss someone had set out to dry in the sun, the tech in the back of their heads glinting silver in the sun.
-Iffy ignored them all and kept running.
+Iffy ignored them and kept running.

 The barnacle farmers were still bent over their work when she reached the harbor.
 She stopped and put her hands on her knees to catch her breath.